radhika466/Angular-Note-Maker/README.md

 The notes are organized according to the dates when users have last updated them. \
 App is protected with username and password (Login with username: admin, password:admin )\
 Used local storage to store data.\
 Implemented routing, auth-guard in the project.
-Responsive bootstrap Design.\
+Responsive bootstrap Design with css flex concepts.

 # How To install and run this repository in your local machine

 Use git clone or download the folder to your local machine. \
 Then run ```npm install ```\
 to download the required node modules in your downloaded folder. \